 How do I know if an amendment can be adopted as an emergency or technical change?
 Technical changes are "non-substantive" -- the best examples are statutory updates or changes that don't affect the meaning of the text.
 Legal Services can advise you regarding technical changes.
 Emergency code sections must be authorized by the Administrative Director.

 Are the forms referred to in the manual available electronically somewhere?
-Yes, all the forms are available on Legal's Sharepoint page.
+Yes, all the forms are available in the ACJA folder on the "X" drive.

 Content and Organization